nikolas-claussen/blender-tissue-cartography/README.md

 jupyter](https://docs.jupyter.org/en/latest/running.html) and work
 through the notebooks in the `tutorial` directory in order.
 If you are impatient, jump directly to `tutorials/03_basics_example.ipynb`.
-I recommended being comfortable with running simple python code (you don’t have to do any coding yourself).
+I recommended being comfortable with running simple Python code (you don’t have to do any coding yourself).
 The basic user interface of blender is explained in `tutorials/02_blender_tutorial.ipynb`.

-In general, for each tissue cartography project, first create a folder to hold your data and results.
+In general, for each tissue cartography project, first, create a folder to hold your data and results.
 You run the `blender_tissue_cartography` pipeline from a jupyter computational notebook, which can also serve as your lab notebook (notes, comments on the data).
 Use one of the tutorial